Municipal Reserve Lease

 - Council to set the conditions, terms and rate of the lease.

-- Once a bid is approved, a lease is drawn up and both the applicant and the Municipal District must sign.
+- Once a bid is approved, a lease is drawn up and both the applicant and Foothills County must sign.
 The lease is annual, pro rated initially and then billed each January until the conclusion of the lease term.
 Either party may cancel the lease agreement at any time should payment not be received or any other conditions of the lease agreement are not met.
 The municipality will give the lease holder 60 days notice should the lease be cancelled.

-Initiating nterest in a Municipal Reserve parcel does not guarantee that you will have the winning bid.
+Initiating interest in a Municipal Reserve parcel does not guarantee that you will have the winning bid.

 All bids for Municipal Reserves should include the following:

 - Bid amount (Refer to Fee Schedule under Forms within the Resource Library)